Kenya court finds killing of Pakistani news anchor unlawful – DW – 07/08/2024

 Kenya court finds killing of Pakistani news anchor unlawfulJuly 8, 2024

-In a landmark ruling on Monday, a Kenyan court found that the police acted unlawfully in it's killing of a Pakistani journalist in 2022.
+In a landmark ruling on Monday, a Kenyan court found that police had acted unlawfully in using lethal force against a Pakistani journalist in 2022.

-Two years ago the Kenyan police shot Pakistani news anchor Arshad Sharif in the head, when they opened fire on his car.
+Two years ago, Pakistani news anchor Arshad Sharif was shot in the headafter police opened fire on his car.
+Authorities claimed that the killing was a case of mistaken identity.

 "The use of lethal force against Sharif by shooting him in the head was unlawful and unconstitutional," Judge Stella Mutuku ruled.